adl/hoaf/support.md

 The following tools implement support for the [HOA format](index.html), either as output or as input.

-For your convenience, we provide a [live CD](#live-cd) to play around with the tools.
+In 2015, when the format was introduced, we built a [live CD](#live-cd) to play around with the tools.
+It's probably better to install newer versions of the tools today.
+Several of those tools can also be used online using a terminal on [Spot's sandbox](http://spot-sandbox.lrde.epita.fr/).

 `jhoafparser` and `cpphoafparser` libraries
 -------------------------------------------